instructian/art3870/topics.md

 > Long Scrolling Site -  Building a Frame and counter for LSS

 #### week10  -  11/22/2016 - 11/29/2016
 > MONDAY 5-7 STUDYHALL

 > LSS with one change LSS with two changes

 > Thanksgiving/ university closed

 #### week11  -  11/29/2016 - 12/1/2016

-> Questions and Answers, working in class on LSS<br>
+> Questions and Answers, working in class on LSS

+> ALL REWORKED PROJECTS DUE BY THURSDAY PM

 ### week 12 - December 8th Final Exams 3:10pm to 6:00pm